Billie Holiday: Illness and death

-In her final years Holiday had been progressively swindled out of her earnings by McKay and she died with US$0.70 in the bank.
-Her funeral Mass was held on July 21, 1959, at the Church of St. Paul the Apostle in Manhattan.
+In her final years, Holiday had been progressively swindled out of her earnings by McKay and she died with $0.70 in the bank ($7.40 in 2023).
+The story of her burial plot and how it was managed by her estranged husband was documented on NPR in 2012.
+Her funeral was held on July 21, 1959, at the Church of St. Paul the Apostle in Manhattan.
 She was buried at Saint Raymond's Cemetery in the Bronx.
-The story of her burial plot and how it was managed by her estranged husband, Louis McKay, was documented on NPR in 2012.
+Michael P. Grace ll, a songwriter and theater producer based in Manhattan, paid for the funeral.

-Gilbert Millstein of The New York Times, who was the announcer at Holiday's 1956 Carnegie Hall concerts and wrote parts of the sleeve notes for the album The Essential Billie Holiday (see above), described her death in these sleeve notes, dated 1961:
+Gilbert Millstein of The New York Times, who was the announcer at Holiday's 1956 Carnegie Hall concerts and wrote parts of the sleeve notes for the album The Essential Billie Holiday, described her death in these sleeve notes, dated 1961: